elsa-workflows/elsa-core/README.md

 ## Persistence

-Elsa abstractes away data access, which means you can use any persistence provider you prefer.
+Elsa abstracts away data access, which means you can use any persistence provider you prefer.

 ## Long Running Workflows